droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./qa/rpc-tests/invalidtxrequest.py - Checks to make sure that P2P "reject" mesages are properly sent and handled for transactions and blocks.

 ./qa/rpc-tests/keypool.py - Wallet keypool tests that interact with wallet locking/unlocking.

+./qa/rpc-tests/listsinceblock.py - Tests the *listsinceblock* RPC functionality.
+In particular, it really wants to make sure that, if there's a reorg, the code will use the fork point as a reference, and not the relative position of a chain with less work. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9516).

 ./qa/rpc-tests/listtransactions.py - Tests the *listtransactions* RPC functionality.